TheAmazingJeh/Genshin-World-Quest-Tracker/README.md

 It can:
 - Show world quests, and world quest series'.
 - Show world quest's rewards and steps.
-- Allow you tp mark quests off as complete.
+- Allow you to mark quests off as complete.
 - Download quests directly from Fandom.

 ## Installation